iamvery/testing-workshop/doc/WORKSHOP.md

 From here you may continue to iterate on the implementation and find an optimal solution.

 Take a moment to consider your next move.
-You could zoom back out to the acceptance level, but the unit is still not complete.
+You could zoom back out to the acceptance test, but the unit is still not complete.
 The implementation of Link#title is clearly lacking.
 You need a way to fetch the actual page title for a link's URL.

 ### Open Graph

 The [Open Graph Protocol][ogp] defines a way of relaying page information as a part of it's [meta][meta] data.
-You find the Rubygem `opengraph_parser` and it seems to fit the bill.
+Use the Rubygem `opengraph_parser` and it seems to fit the bill.
 Don't overthink this too much.
-Given the right design, you should be able to swap implementations in and out as you look for the optimal solution.
+Given the right design, you can swap implementations in and out as you look for the optimal solution.

-Add `gem "opengraph_parser"` to your `Gemfile` and `bundle install`.
-Take a moment to play around with this library in the Rails console:
+Confirm `gem "opengraph_parser"` is in your `Gemfile` and `bundle install`.
+Play around with it in the Rails console:

 ```
 $ bin/rails console